 About EXN/Aero: For The Future

 EXN/Aero is a general purpose CFD cloud solver committed to embracing the needs of the engineering community.
 By considering the feedback of industry experts, such as those highlighted by CFD Engine, vendors can work to transform this sector and open up new opportunities and innovation.
+More information about CFD can be found on our Essential Guide to CFD Simulations.

 The EXN/Aero platform includes a meshing tool, the solver, and a post-processing tool, and plenty of storage for your files.
 There are a range of on-demand options available to users, helping them to better manage project cash flow.
 This affordable CFD software is sure to be an asset to companies or CFD freelancers like.
 We offer free trials of the product, starting with a walkthrough with one of our engineers, and including 10 hours of compute time.